joakimremler/YRGO_docker_stack_sworm/README.md

   [<img src="https://media.giphy.com/media/jYjA6fHBfAZvq/giphy.gif" alt="Docker" width="100%">](https://www.docker.com/)

+> Docker Swarm or simply Swarm is an open-source container orchestration platform and is the native clustering engine for and by Docker.
+Any software, services, or tools that run with Docker containers run equally well in Swarm.
+Also, Swarm utilizes the same command line from Docker.

 ## Assignments

 In this lession we are going to learn about Docker Stack and Swarm.
 This includes how to start a Swarm cluster and to create and run stacks.